-Before presenting the experimental results for REDIC, we first show the specifications of the DRS output $\KC$ for each dataset in Table~\ref{tab: specifications of DRS output}.
-These results were obtained by executing Steps~1 and~2 of REDIC with $\lambda = 0$.
-It can be observed that only about 0.2\%--0.5\% of the columns were retained for each dataset, that the reduced matrix $A'$ can be reconstructed from the submatrix $A'(\KC)$ with negligible error, and that the reduced matrices contain columns sufficiently similar to the reference endmember signatures.
-It should be noted that these MRSA distances serve as lower bounds on the MRSA scores achievable by applying endmember extraction methods to the reduced matrices.
-Figure~\ref{fig: samson}, shown in Section~\ref{sec: introduction}, was generated using the DRS output $\KC$ produced by executing Steps~1 and~2 of REDIC with $\lambda = 0$ for the Samson dataset.
+We compared the performance of REDIC with that of existing endmember extraction methods using the three real HSI datasets described in Section~\ref{subsec: objectives, implementation details, and datasets}.
+In these experiments, we set the parameter $r$ equal to the number of endmembers for each dataset and $p$ to 30.
+Before presenting the experimental results for REDIC, we first report the specifications of the DRS output $\KC$ for each dataset in Table~\ref{tab: specifications of DRS output}.
+These results were obtained by applying Steps~1 and~2 of REDIC.
+We observe that DRS retains only about 0.2\%--0.5\% of the columns for each dataset, that the reduced matrix $A'$ can be reconstructed from the submatrix $A'(\KC)$ with a negligible error, and that the reduced matrices contain columns close to the reference endmember signatures.
+It should be noted that these MRSA distances serve as lower bounds for the MRSA scores achievable by applying endmember extraction methods to the reduced matrices.
+Figure~\ref{fig: samson}, shown in Section~\ref{sec: introduction}, was generated using the DRS output $\KC$ obtained by executing Steps~1 and~2 of REDIC for the Samson dataset.